The three-body problem

 x3_end = x_values[3][end]; y3_end = y_values[3][end];

-It is possible to directly plot all coordinates separately and estimate where the objects are located, but this plot will be confusing and will take up a lot of space in the file (about 40 MB).
+You can directly plot all the coordinates individually and estimate where the objects are located, but this graph will be confusing and will take up a lot of space in the file (about 40 MB).

 # plot( sol )